telerik/maui-docs/controls/dataform/styling/validation-styling.md

 slug: dataform-validation-styling
 ---

-# .NET MAUI Validation Styling
+# .NET MAUI DataForm Validation Styling

 You can easily customize the validation look using the following styling properties: